 As our partners shift to high deductible and defined contribution health plans, they use us to facilitate an efficient and stress-free transition, which we refer to as a safe and soft landing, for the new healthcare consumer.
 Our channel strategy has translated into accelerating account growth from existing partners.
-We added approximately 251,000 new HSA Members from previously existing Network Partners during the year ended January 31, 2014, up 186% over two years.
+We added approximately 251,000 new HSA Members from previously existing Network Partners in fiscal year 2014, up 186% over two years.
 Growth from existing Network Partners represented 81% of our total new HSA Members during this period.